p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 `Program` being a tagless-final value.

-I also did some experiments with macros and annotations to annotate methods and automatically generate dispatchers, pretty printers and other mechanical implementations using macro reflection, but this deserves a separate paper.
+I did some experiments with macros and annotations exploring the ways to automatically generate dispatchers, pretty printers and other mechanical implementations using macro reflection, but this deserves a separate paper.

 Looking at the situation in this perspective, we can notice the same problem as with grammar-based approach: we need more constraints.